maxwax/vital-backup/README.md

 * Modify the config file to define one or more "source" directories you wish to backup
 * Modify the config file to define one or more "target" mount points where you wish to archive data
+* Modify the config file to define one or more "exclude" objects which should be skipped

 #### Syntax